When analyzing your consumer survey data, are you seeing the whole picture? Or are you stuck trying to connect the dots?

 Because qualitative questions types are collected in an open text format, it is harder to measure the results.
 For this reason, you want to use them sparingly.
 They can also create survey fatigue.

-Quantitative questions allow you to measure opinions, attitudes and behaviors.
-These questions will tell you how many people, think, feel or behave a certain way.
+Quantitative questions allow you to measure opinions, attitudes, and behaviors.
 Quantitative data helps explain something rather than describe it.

 - Uncover facts about your customers